kemitix/kemitix-maven-tiles/README.md

 The [PMD Maven Plugin](https://maven.apache.org/plugins/maven-pmd-plugin/) performs the PMD static code analysis during the `verify` phase.

+Use PMD version 6.0.1.
+This can be overridden by setting the `pmd.version` property.

 Has a transitive dependency upon the `maven-plugins-tile` and includes it automatically.

 ### Digraph Tile